rmello4d/TheSustainableDeveloper/brainandmind.md

-#The working area, the mind
+#The Working Area.
+Our Mind.

 The distinction between brain and mind is important to help us define how energy is consumed by the brain.